 We offer offshore savings through our Isle of Man subsidiary, Nationwide International Limited, to give us access to another funding source.
 Nationwide International Limited offers demand and notice accounts in sterling, U.S. dollars and euros mainly to offshore investors.
-As at April 4, 2010, Nationwide International Limited had deposits of £4,117 million.
+As of April 4, 2009, Nationwide International Limited had deposits of £3,574 million.